National Parks that Honor the Legacy of Trailblazing Movements

 An Uprising for LGBTQ Equality

 Acts of resistance can take many forms.
-For people who identified as lesbian, gay, bisexual, transgender, or queer (LGBTQ) gathered at the Stonewall Inn in the late 1960s, simply gathering together was an act of resistance.
-Laws, rules, and policies against “homosexual activities” were harsh in New York City and many underground gay bars were operated by organized crime, and the police routinely raided establishments, often resulting in violence, harassment, and arrests.
+For people who identified as lesbian, gay, bisexual, transgender, or queer (LGBTQ) and gathered at Stonewall Inn in the late 1960s, simply gathering together was an act of resistance.
+Laws, rules, and policies against “homosexual activities" were harsh in New York City and many underground gay bars were operated by organized crime, and the police routinely raided establishments, often resulting in violence, harassment, and arrests.

 Following what at first appeared to be a routine raid on June 28, 1969, crowds held their ground in demanding civil rights, refusing to disperse.
 The police retreated and barricaded themselves in the Stonewall Inn as the community joined the resistance– the fire department and the NYPD’s Tactical Patrol Force joined the police.
-Over the next six days, the crowds of people swelled to thousands.
-Today, the history now preserved by Stonewall National Monument, designated in 2016, tells the story of this significant turning point in the struggle for LGBTQ+ rights.
+Over the next six days, the crowds of people swelled to thousands, Today, the history now preserved by Stonewall National Monument, designated in 2016, tells the story of this significant turning point in the struggle for LGBTQ+ rights.
 Within two years of the uprising, people across the country had formed LGBTQ+ rights groups in almost every major city.

 As America’s storytellers, the National Park Service is committed to telling the diverse and complex histories and stories of Americans and the movements that continue to shape our country to this day.